andvsilva/webscraping/whale-alert/README.md

 After this point, I will develop the source code step-by-step of the project to scrape the data from the Whale Alert API and store in a CSV file.

-### 2.2 - Code to scrape the data from the Whale Alert API
+### 2.2 - Collect the data from the Whale Alert API

-Let's to work, first we need to collect the data from the Whale Alert API and store it in a CSV file.
-To do this, you can run the source code ([github-repo](https://github.com/andvsilva/webscraping/blob/master/whale-alert/source-code/scrapewhale.py)).

 You already have an idea how the scrape Whale Alert API works, as showed in the example above.
 The following image shows the result of the collect of the data from the Whale Alert, where we have the counting of the transactions **inflow** and **outflow** with from to destiny - "from to" ('unknown-unknown', 'unknown-exchange','exchange-unknown' and 'exchange-exchange').

 ![](images/countplot_from_to.png)

-To generates this chart, first you need to run the source code to make the scrape  and second run the [code make plot](https://github.com/andvsilva/webscraping/blob/master/whale-alert/make-plots/plot_from_to_usd.py).
+Let's to work, first we need to collect the data from the Whale Alert API and store it in a CSV file.
+To do this, you can run the source code ([github-repo](https://github.com/andvsilva/webscraping/blob/master/whale-alert/source-code/scrapewhale.py)) and second run the [code make plot](https://github.com/andvsilva/webscraping/blob/master/whale-alert/make-plots/plot_from_to_usd.py).